LinkTheCoder/LinkTheCoder/README.md

 - 💻 Client-side languages as HTML, CSS, JS/TS etc.

-- 💾 Also tinkering sometimes with databases like Firebase, PostgreSQL, Redis etc.
+- ⚙️ Learning Server-side languages like Node, Python, C# etc.

-- ⚙️ Learning a bit Server-side languages like Node, Python, C# etc.
+- 💾 Tinkering with databases like PostgreSQL, Supabase, Redis, Firebase etc.

 - 🔁 Also a bit DevOps like Docker, Git etc.